 Since becoming a board-certified Diplomate of the American College of Veterinary Ophthalmologists in 2006, Dr. Webb has become a leader and well-known figure in the veterinary community.
 Dr. Webb is one of the ophthalmologists that pioneered endolaser cyclophotocoagulation glaucoma surgery for dogs and cats.
 MedVet was the first veterinary hospital in the world to perform endolaser therapy, and to date this procedure has been performed more at MedVet than any other hospital in the world.

 Dr. Webb’s work has been widely published in peer-reviewed journals, including the Journal of the American Veterinary Medical Association, Veterinary Ophthalmology, and Molecular Vision.
 She has also served as a principal investigator in several clinical trials, including a novel therapy to prevent diabetic cataracts.
 An active advocate of continuing education for veterinary professionals, she has lectured on various small animal ophthalmology topics both regionally and nationally.

 In addition to glaucoma therapy and surgery, Dr. Webb’s special interests include ocular toxicology and cataract surgery with intraocular lens placement.
 Her goal with each consultation is to educate the client about their pet’s disease, why it has occurred, and all treatment options.
 She is dedicated to restoring or preserving vision and providing lifelong comfort for each patient she treats.
 For Dr. Webb, there is nothing more satisfying than watching a formerly blind dog actually see his or her owner after cataract surgery.

-- Bachelors of Arts: The College of Wooster, Wooster, Ohio
+- Bachelor of Arts: The College of Wooster, Wooster, Ohio

 - Doctor of Veterinary Medicine: The Ohio State University College of Veterinary Medicine, Columbus, Ohio